In the academic year 2018-19, Four Elms will receive a Sports Premium funding of £16,950.

 4. Our PE subject leader is up to date with current best practice and can lead PE successfully.

-5. To have attained a bronze level Sports award and then progress towards silver and then gold.
+5. To have attained a silver level Sports award and then progress towards gold.

 6. To increase participation in locally organised and age appropriate festivals and competitions.